petersen65/PL0/README.md

 * generator: compiler pass for code generation by traversing the abstract syntax tree to drive the IL/0 emitter
 * emitter: binary output of IL/0 intermediate language, called by code generator during abstract syntax tree traversal
 * emulator: execution of IL/0 intermediate language instructions by running a process on a virtual cpu with stack and registers
-* token: common token type-system and an error-handling mechanism used by all compiler components
+* core: core features, token type-system, and error-handling mechanism used by all compiler components
 * compiler: driver for all compiler components, from scanning PL/0 source code to executing and printing resultant IL/0 code

 The reason for creating the compiler is that I have been interested in compiler construction since my computer science studies.
 Since I was already working with Niklaus Wirth's programming languages at the end of the 1990s, it made sense to build on what I had learned back then and start a compiler project with a modern programming language.
 I decided on the Go programming language because it is lean and available on all common operating systems.
 The compiler translates the programming language PL/0 from 1986 into a so-called Intermediate Language IL/0, for which an emulator is part of the project.
 Why PL/0?
 I start with PL/0 because this language is very simple and reduced, so that its compiler can be written and understood by one person.